anon-blue/anon.blue/README.txt

- Sorry your computer just hu
+ Sorry your computer just huh...has a little fuck i spell it wrong